Thomvis/thomvis.github.io/_posts/2016-12-07-artisanal-identifiers.md

 ---
 layout: post
-title: "Handcrafted artisanal random identifiers"
+title: "Hand-crafted artisanal random identifiers"
 ---

 How do you make sure related code in different places is kept in sync?